 Phil Garner’s Funny Farm

 Carr finished the year with Houston and it proved to be his final season in the majors.
-The Astros did win the National League Central division that year.
-In a strange ironic twist, ten years later Carr found himself coaching in the Astros minor leagues.
+The Astros wound up winning the National League Central division for the first time.
+In a strange twist, ten years later Carr found himself coaching in the Astros minor leagues.
 The Astros big league manager at the same time was…yup, you guessed it – one Phil Garner.

 Please feel free to share this article to your favorite social media sites with the buttons below the photos.
-I also encourage you to visit the Baseball Bloggers Alliance where I am a contributor.
 Thanks!